lc00/wiki-experiment/Learning-Agile.md

 * Find team members who have "tunnel vision" about a particular feature, and get them exposure to other features to help make their view more holistic.
 * Make sure all the data (burndown, backlog, etc) is in a visible area
 * You won't solve the politics of a company; focus on helping the team see what the politics are first.
+* Some cultural changes are big enough that adopting them could get everyone involved fired
+* Help the team find examples where they were hesitant to show something to someone outside the team.
+Have they ever manipulated a demo to work around a bug?
+* Help the team create information radiators.

 ### Barriers to Scrum